Painting in Any Weather: Tips for Sun, Rain, and Snow

 Wash Exterior Surfaces Regularly

-Wash siding, trim, doors and windows at least once a year to remove built-up dirt and grime.
-Use a detergent specifically for exteriors and a pressure washer on a low setting.
-Rinse thoroughly with water to remove all detergent residue.
+Wash siding, trim, doors, and windows at least annually to remove dirt and pollutants.
+Use exterior‑safe detergent and a pressure washer on a low setting; rinse thoroughly to remove residue.

 Apply a Protective Topcoat